halmosb/altx/README.md

 ## Citation

-If you use ALT in your research, please cite the following articles:
+If you use `altx` in your research, please cite the following articles:

 ```bibtex
 @article{kurbucz2025adaptive,